 Are you feeling a bit run down lately?
 Like your batteries just aren’t recharging the way they you used to?
 Are you stressed?
-Irritable?
+Maybe a little irritable?
 It’s normal to feel this way from time to time.
-Kids, jobs, self, partners, friends; they’re all super important to us and we give our all to them.
-However, like the age-old idiom “You can’t pour from an empty glass” it’s important to make sure we take care of ourselves too.
+And we can help with our list of handy self care ideas.

-Below is our curated list of 13 Activities and a 7 Day Challenge to help you get refocus your attention on caring for yourself.
+Below you’ll find 15 self care ideas and a 7 Day Challenge to help you get refocus your attention on caring for yourself.

 Get your Beauty Rest-

 Aim for 7-9 hours of sleep each night to rejuvenate your brain and help your body and brain rest.
 If it’s difficult to get enough sleep or you feel your body or brain really lagging in the afternoon take a short nap.
 Getting enough sleep is a big factor in stress reduction, immune boosting and mood stabilization.

 When the space we are in reflects chaos, it can reflect back on our thought patterns.
 Decluttering, opening the blinds or window, using a Himalayan Salt Lamp are all ways to create a calming space.
 Paint the walls of your space a calming color that resonates with you.
 Use a tapestry or a warm blanket in your space for a cozy vibe.